SomethingNewUK/somethingnewuk.github.io/_elections/2017-05-04-lichfield-city-north.md

 ## How can you support Phil?

-* Contibute to the campaign fund at [http://www.crowdfunder.co.uk/something-new-2017-local-elections](http://www.crowdfunder.co.uk/something-new-2017-local-elections)
+* Contribute to the campaign fund at [http://www.crowdfunder.co.uk/something-new-2017-local-elections](http://www.crowdfunder.co.uk/something-new-2017-local-elections)
 * Follow Phil on [Twitter](https://twitter.com/something_phil), [Facebook](https://www.facebook.com/Something-New-for-Lichfield-272674253185231/) and [Medium](https://medium.com/@something_phil).
 * [Tell Phil](mailto:philip.john@somethingnew.org.uk) what local issues you care about, your concerns and hopes for what he could do as a county councillor.